panda-re/panda/panda/plugins/tainted_branch/README.md

 - `csvfile`: string, optional:  name of file to save CSV output to
 - `indirect_jumps`: boolean, optional: also report indirect jumps
 - `liveness`:  boolean, optional:  report live labels to the PANDA log
+- `ignore_helpers`:  boolean, optional:  do not report taint from within helper functions
 - `summary`: boolean, optional:  only save the ASID and PC of the tainted branches

 Dependencies